 Meetings last about 2 hrs and the venue in most semesters is an off-campus location.
 See the e-mail alerts for last minute plans.
 Contact Steve Laubach to get on the email list.

-In Fall 2013, the Structural Diagenesis master Class (SDMC) will meet on Wednesday afternoons at 2 p.m. at the Bureau unless otherwise noted.
+In Spring 2014, the Structural Diagenesis master Class (SDMC) will meet on Tuesday afternoons at 1 p.m. at the Bureau unless otherwise noted.
 The format this semester is reading and discussion of paper and thesis drafts by participants.

 Structural Diagenesis Curriculum